 Are you in the market for a retirement plan?
 The first thing to know is a 7702 plan does not really fit into that category.
 A 7702 plan is a tax-advantaged life insurance policy.
 While some forms of life insurance can be used for investing and retirement, keep in mind that the main purpose of life insurance is to protect your loved ones from financial hardship.

 The name of the plan, 7702, is a marketing tactic used by savvy insurance firms to sell life insurance.
 When you see an insurance plan sold under this name, the actual plan will be a specific kind, such as a whole life policy or a universal life policy.

 It is important to know which kind of life insurance you buy, because each policy type handles the premiums you pay into the plan differently.
-However, no life insurance policy constitutes any type of tax-deferred savings plan such as a 401(k) or 403(b) plan.
+The funds contributed to life insurance policies are not pre-taxed like with 401(k) or 403(b) plans.
 So if you are looking into a 7702 plan primarily for retirement savings, a 401(k) is probably a better place to start.

 What is Section 7702

 Section 7702 of the Internal Revenue Code defines the criteria that cash value life insurance policies must meet to retain their tax-advantaged status.
 This section outlines the guidelines for premiums paid and defines the corridor and cash value accumulation tests that must be satisfied in order for the cash value inside a permanent policy to grow on a tax-deferred basis.
 Section 7702 rules apply to any cash value life insurance policy that was issued after 1985.
 Section 7702 is therefore a code, not a plan in and of itself.

 The term “7702 plans” does not refer to qualified plans in any sense, and any cash value life insurance policy you buy is subject to the same tax rules.